lmarkus/Kraken_Example_Shopping_Cart/README.md

 * Using Kraken's built-in security
 * Integration with PayPal

+This repository was created specifically to hold the example.
+If you looks at the [commit list](https://github.com/lmarkus/Kraken_Example_Shopping_Cart/commits/master), you will see how the shopping cart was built, step by step.

 ## Prerequisites
 * This example requires that [MongoDB](http://www.mongodb.org/downloads) is installed and running on it's default port.
 * You will --of course-- need [Node](http://nodejs.org) (Version >= 0.10.20 preferred)